Super Mario Maker 2: Development and release

 Developed inhouse at Nintendo's Kyoto Development Center, planning for Super Mario Maker 2 began alongside development of the Nintendo Switch hardware itself.
 Most of the original development team reprised their roles for this sequel, including producer Hiroyuki Kimura, director Yosuke Oshino, and planner/game designer Shigefumi Hino.
 Nintendo's producer Takashi Tezuka stated that the theme for the sequel was to expand on what could be done compared to its predecessor and try new things, which took the form of new course elements and new side content in the form of a full-fledged single player campaign.
 Tezuka also stated that as players continue to upload levels, he and the development staff would use these creations as a reference for adding content after launch, viewing the dynamic as a give-and-take between developers and consumers.
 Longtime Super Mario series composer Koji Kondo served as the game's sound director and composed some music.
 Additional music was composed by Atsuko Asahi, Toru Minegishi, and Sayako Doi.

 Super Mario Maker 2 was revealed during a Nintendo Direct presentation on February 13, 2019.
 It was released worldwide for the Nintendo Switch on June 28, 2019.
 Another Nintendo Direct was broadcast on May 15, 2019, which provided more information about new and returning features, gameplay modes, and pre-orders.

 In Europe, a capacitive stylus was included as part of the limited edition bundle of the game for customers who pre-ordered.

+Free updates

 Three major content updates were released for the game: